 To apply to be examined to obtain a certificate of competence and a practising certificate to practise in one or more statutory function, you will need to

 - complete an online application form

 - provide evidence of your identity, age, qualifications, and experience.

 If you are able to satisfy these criteria, you may then be eligible to undertake the written and oral exams applicable to the certificate you are applying to obtain.

 Step 1: Be informed and prepare

-Refer to the certificate of competence guide to read what is required for the statutory position you want to exercise.
+Refer to the certificate of competence guide page to read what is required for the statutory position you want to exercise.
 You must have the required evidence of holding the prerequisites prior to applying.